kr-ramesh/kr-ramesh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey!
 I’m Krithika, a first year Ph.D. student in Computer Science at the Johns Hopkins [Centre for Language and Speech Processing](https://www.clsp.jhu.edu/), advised by [Dr. Anjalie Field](https://anjalief.github.io/) and [Dr. Mark Dredze](https://www.cs.jhu.edu/~mdredze/).

-My research interests lie in studying the harms caused by language models, as well as the fairness, interpretability, privacy and efficiency aspects of these models.
-I'm largely motivated by issues regarding how the problems we face in NLP could amplify (and even introduce) societal concerns and unequal power dynamics.
+My research interests lie in problems related to fairness, interpretability and privacy in language models.

-I previously worked as a research intern at Microsoft Research India under the guidance of [Dr. Sunayana Sitaram](https://www.microsoft.com/en-us/research/people/susitara/) where I worked primarily on fairness in language models.
-Prior to this, I interned at the Indian School of Business, where I was mentored by [Dr. Sumeet Kumar](http://sumeetkumar.in/) and [Dr. Ashique KhudaBukhsh](https://www.cs.cmu.edu/~akhudabu/) and worked on problems related to the potential harm caused by AI systems and tools.
+I've previously worked as a research intern at Microsoft Research India under the guidance of [Dr. Sunayana Sitaram](https://www.microsoft.com/en-us/research/people/susitara/) where I worked primarily on fairness in language models.
+Prior to this, I'd interned at the Indian School of Business, where I was mentored by [Dr. Sumeet Kumar](http://sumeetkumar.in/) and [Dr. Ashique KhudaBukhsh](https://www.cs.cmu.edu/~akhudabu/) and worked on problems related to the potential harm caused by AI systems and tools.

 During my undergraduate degree, I co-founded the Research Society MIT, an organization dedicated to guiding undergraduate students from a multitude of different fields in research, to foster and make the research culture more habitable for students.
 We’re always looking for potential collaborations and would be grateful for external assistance, so if you would like to assist the organization in any way, you can reach out to them at their [e-mail](mailto:research.society.mit@gmail.com).
 A list of publications and projects underway is available at their website for your reference.